jj5/kickass-crypto/README.md

 that those standards haven't been elided, accidentally or otherwise.

 Having code that you rely on marked as final helps you to reason about the possible states of your component.
-In the example given above the requirement that `$setting_b` is less that 200 bytes in length and that requirement cannot be changed by implementations; implementations can only make the requirements stronger.
+In the example given above the requirement that `$setting_b` is less than or equal to bytes in length and that requirement cannot be changed by implementations; implementations can only make the requirements stronger.

 And another advantage of the typed interface is that it provides extra information which can be automatically added into the documentation.